zimmski/feedme/README.md

 $GOBIN/feedme-crawler --verbose
 ```

 Test your feeds with your RSS reader or browser by going to http://localhost:9090/, http://localhost:9090/yourfeedname/atom and http://localhost:9090/yourfeedname/rss.
-If everything works you can run the crawler as cron job to refresh your feeds automatically.
+If everything works you can run the crawler as cron job to update your feeds automatically.

 ## Add feeds to the database

-Currently there is no interface for inserting and editing feed definitions.
+Currently there is no UI for modifying feed definitions.
 You have to insert and update them manually through your favorite PostgreSQL interface.
 In the folder <code>/examples</code> you can find examples for transformations.

 For example [/examples/dilbert.com.json](/examples/dilbert.com.json) holds the transformation for the divine Dilbert comic.
 This definition will add the current comic image of the home page of dilbert.com if it does not already exists in the database.